DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 I also love Oaxaca and Chiapas.
 As well as having lots of archaeological sites and beautiful natural scenery, both are places where you can meet our indigenous communities.
 I particularly love the women's outfits the most – full of colour and symbols dating back to the Mayas and the Aztecs.

-What are the best ways for gay travellers to meet gay locals in Mexico?
+What are the best ways for gay travelers to meet gay locals in Mexico?

 I recommend going out to the bars, museums and if you see a friendly face, just say ‘hi'.
 We Mexicans embrace people that come from other countries.
 I guess tequila is also a reason that keeps us so happy and welcoming…